If you’re thinking about getting a federal firearms license (FFL) one of the first questions you may have is how much an FFL will cost.

 Let’s cover the costs from least to most expensive.
 When you’re looking at the application fees, don’t panic!
 I’ll show you below how you can make back the cost of your FFL, and more, at the end of this article with your first two firearms!

-$30 application fee FFLs – these are the Type 3 and Type 6 FFL licenses.
+$30 application fee FFLs: These are the Type 3 and Type 6 FFL licenses.
 These are both unique because they may NOT be used for typical firearms transfers.
 The Type 3 FFL is called the “Curio & Relic Collector FFL” and is only used for . . . you guessed it . . . collecting curios and relics.
-Curios and relics are those firearms which meet one of the following critera:
+Curios and relics are those firearms which meet one of the following criteria:

 - Firearms which were manufactured at least 50 years prior to the current date, but not including replicas of such firearms; or

-- Firearms which appear on the ATF’s official Curio and Relic List which includes:
+- Firearms which appear on the ATF’s official Curios and Relics List, which includes:

 - Firearms which are certified by the curator of a municipal, State, or Federal museum which exhibits firearms to be curios or relics of museum interest; and